North American Blueberry production

 Blueberry farming has come a long way in the last hundred years since highbush blueberries first went to market in 1916, and the vision of Coville and White has developed into a worldwide blueberry business on six continents.

-Today North America (USA, Canada, Mexico) produces more than a billion pounds (509,792 MT) of blueberries annually.
-In the USA, highbush blueberries are commercially grown in 32 states.
+Today North America (USA, Canada, Mexico) produces about a billion pounds of blueberries annually.
+In the USA, highbush blueberries are commercially grown in more than 30 states.
 In Canada, highbush blueberries are commercially produced in two provinces including British Columbia which is now a leading production region in North America; and highbush blueberries are grown in regions of Mexico.

-When you taste these tasty little blue dynamos -- remember the vision and dedication of our founder, Elizabeth White.
-Thank you for the support!
+When you taste highbush blueberries -- remember the vision and dedication of our founder, Elizabeth White, who saw the possibilities and made it happen!
+Thank you for the support.

 Let's Not Lose Our Heritage—Our Vintage Blueberry Desserts